-Regarding business-critical communication, where results and return are extremely valuable, a 1% increase in the delivery rate results in an exponentially better return compared to the cost of a single SMS.
+Regarding business-critical communication, where results and returns are extremely valuable, a 1% increase in the delivery rate results in an exponentially better return compared to the cost of a single SMS.
 So, if we deliver an additional 1% of messages adding 10 more potential conversions, even a 5-euro gain will pay for half of the campaign in most of the world.

 As mentioned before, Messente focuses on business-critical SMS messages, which is why our adaptive SMS routing system adds several thoroughly tested, high-quality routes into a single setup.
 It doesn’t make our SMS unit price cheap, but it does make our delivery rate 2-3% higher than the market average as well as help mitigate peak-time delays and delivery issues.

-A slightly higher price for a delivery increase of 3% means 3% more customers are reached, less PIN code resends, appointment reminders are delivered, more customers know their taxi has arrived, more customers can pick up their package on the way home, more conversions on marketing campaigns, etc.
+A slightly higher price for a delivery increase of 3% means 3% more customers are reached, fewer PIN code resends, appointment reminders are delivered, more customers know their taxi has arrived, more customers can pick up their package on the way home, more conversions on marketing campaigns, etc.

-A 3% delivery rate improvement combined with timely service, means a better customer experience for that many more people, impacting the bottom line more than a cent here or there per SMS ever could.
+A 3% delivery rate improvement combined with timely service means a better customer experience for that many more people, impacting the bottom line more than a cent here or there per SMS ever could.